 The Lincolnshire Hate Crime Strategy

 This strategy is Lincolnshire's first multi-agency strategy to tackle Hate Crime and hate motivated harassment and incidents in the county.
 It marks the first steps to organisations and communities across Lincolnshire working together to challenge hate crimes and incidents in Lincolnshire.
 Due to the nature of hate incidents no one agency alone is able to deal with them in isolation and therefore partnership working is central to the approach of this strategy.
-If you require this in another language please contact the police on telephone number 101, but all the details are contained within the document.

 Racial and Religious Hatred Act

 This law, which came into effect in 2007, makes it a criminal offence to use threatening words or behaviour with the intention of stirring up hatred against any group of people because of their religious beliefs or their lack of religious beliefs.